The Architecture of skowt.cc

 Caching Public Reads#

-Every result is keyed by its full parameter set and cached for two minutes, in Redis with an in-memory fallback if Redis is unreachable.
+Every result is keyed by its full parameter set and cached in Redis with an in-memory fallback if Redis is unreachable.
 The fallback is a bounded Map that evicts the oldest fifth when it fills, so a Redis outage degrades the cache instead of unbounding memory.
+TTLs are tiered by how fast the surface changes: two minutes on search and related assets, five on game landing pages and recent drops, ten on sitemaps and site stats.

 What makes the cache safe is that everything under these keys is public, status = 'approved' data.
 The key builder truncates long parameters, which means two different queries can technically collide on one key.
 That's fine here precisely because a collision returns someone else's public search results, not anyone's private data.
-The comment in that file is a warning to my future self: cache per-user or non-approved data through this path and the same truncation becomes a cross-user leak, so hash the full parameter set if that day ever comes.
+The comment in that file is a warning to my future self: cache per-user or non-approved data through this path and the same truncation becomes a cross-user leak.

 Invalidation is the part I got wrong first.
 The catalogue is cached under six namespaces: search, related, recent drops, game landing pages, sitemaps, and site stats.
-Early on, an approval only cleared the search cache, so a freshly approved asset showed up in search at once but stayed missing from the drops and landing pages for the full two minutes.
+Early on, an approval only cleared the search cache, so a freshly approved asset showed up in search at once but stayed missing from the drops and landing pages until their TTLs ran out.
 Now any content mutation clears all six through one function, and structural changes to games or categories clear the filters cache on top.
 The key names live in one registry so the write side and the invalidate side can't drift apart.

 Keyset Over OFFSET#